begelb/MLCD/README.md

 ## How to use the code available in a Jupyter notebook
 The main functionality of the code is available in ```learn_decomposition.ipynb```.
 In this Jupyter noteboook, it is possible to:
-- Train a neural network using the data from the paper
+- Train a cubical neural network using the data from the paper
 - Produce a plot of the learned function and cubical decomposition of phase space,
 - Produce a plot of the labeled cubes, and
 - Compute homology of labeled regions that are approximations of attracting neighborhoods.